 Annual Debate on the Future of IPE

 We also have great pleasure in announcing this year's Annual Debate on the Future of IPE which will, appropriately enough given the date, be on 'Brexit in Context'.
-The debate will challenge some of the current common interpretations of Brexit, whilst offering up a wider range of ways in which we can better understand Brexit, embedding in critical political economy approaches.
-By providing such context, and by placing Brexit within the longer term political and economic context, the debate will shed light on Brexit as a process, and on what it means for the political economy of Britain and Europe.
+The debate will challenge some of the common interpretations of Brexit, whilst offering up a wider range of ways in which we can better understand it, including through gender, post-colonial and new institutionalist lenses.
+By broadening our vision and placing Brexit within longer term political, cultural and economic contexts, the debate will shed light on Brexit as a process, and on what it means for the political economy of Britain and Europe.

 IPE Annual Lecture: